10 Facts About the Polar Bear

 3. Polar Bears Are Patient Hunters

 Polar bears spend over half their life hunting.
 Their favorite prey is usually ringed or bearded seals.
-These animals are large in fat, which is necessary for polar bears to consume in order to build its bulk and keep warm.
+These animals are abundant in fat, which is necessary for polar bears to consume to build its bulk and keep warm.
 These bears often hunt with little success.
 They only catch 10-20 percent of the seals that they hunt.
-Their success in hunting is often affected by the time of year and weather.
+Their success in hunting is usually affected by the time of year and weather.

 4. New Mothers Do Not Eat or Drink For Months

 When a female is pregnant, they will feed quite a bit through the summer and fall.
 Then as winter nears, they will build a den where she will give birth and care for her cubs until spring.
 They will dig a snow cave that is just large enough for them to turn around.
 She will stay there until snow covers the entrance, encasing them until it is time to leave the den.
 She will deliver her cubs in December.